-- 78 The management of risks from ionising radiation requires actions that are based on fundamental principles - of radiation protection, safety and security.
-The Fundamentals for Protection Against Ionising Radiation - 80 (2014) (RPS F-1) was published as part of ARPANSA's Radiation Protection Series (RPS) to provide an - 81 understanding of the effects of ionising radiation and associated risks for the health of humans and of the - 82 environment.
-RPS F-1 is the top tier document in the Australian national framework to manage risks from - 83 ionising radiation and explains how radiation protection, safety and security can work individually and - 84 collectively to manage such risks. - 85 The use of ionising radiation in medical diagnosis and treatment continues to grow rapidly in Australia and - 86 worldwide.
-The exposure of a patient to radiation requires that the procedure be justified and optimised so - 87 that the radiation dose delivered to the patient is not greater than the dose necessary to achieve the - 88 clinical objective of the exposure.
-In the case of a diagnostic procedure the radiation dose should be the - 89 minimum required to provide the diagnostic information.
-In therapy the prescribed radiation dose should - 90 be delivered to the target tissue whilst minimising exposure of non-target tissue.
-Radiation protection of - 91 the patient, occupationally exposed staff and the general public are key requirements in the optimal use of - 92 ionising radiation in medicine.
-A particular concern is the radiation protection of pregnant, or potentially - 93 pregnant, women and of children. - This Code for Radiation Protection in Medical Exposure (201Y) sets out the regulatory requirements in - 95 Australia for the protection of patients, their carers and comforters, and volunteers in biomedical research - 96 projects, in relation to their exposure to ionising radiation.
-The Radiation Health Committee (RHC) has - 97 developed this Code in the light of the Code of Practice for Radiation Protection in the Medical Applications - 98 of Ionizing Radiation (2008) (RPS 14) but having regard to the requirements relating to medical exposure - 99 described in the Safety Requirements of the International Atomic Energy Agency (IAEA); Radiation - 100 Protection and Safety of Radiation Sources: International Basic Safety Standards, General Safety - 101 Requirements (GSR) Part 3 (IAEA 2014). - 102 The Code must, as relevant, be used in conjunction with the Code for Radiation Protection in Planned - 103 Exposure Situations (2016) (RPS C-1), which sets out the requirements in Australia for the protection of - occupationally exposed persons, the public, and the environment, in planned exposure situations. - 105 This publication, together with RPS C-1, supersedes the Code of Practice for Radiation Protection in the - 106 Medical Applications of Ionizing Radiation (2008) (RPS 14).
-This publication incorporates the salient aspects - of the Recommendations for the Discharge of Patients Undergoing Treatment with Radioactive Substances - 108 (2002) (RPS 4) and, as a consequence, RPS 4 has been withdrawn. - 109 At the time of publication of this document, it is intended that a revised Safety Guide providing information - on best practice for radiation protection in radiotherapy, diagnostic and interventional radiology, and - nuclear medicine will be developed.
-Until that time, the Safety Guides produced for use with RPS 14 can - continue to be used to assist the implementation of this publication. - 113 The Radiation Health Committee approved the final Code on XXXX and the Radiation Health and Safety - Advisory Council advised me to adopt the Code at its meeting of XXXX. - 115 Carl-Magnus Larsson - 116 CEO of ARPANSA - 117 D1 MMM 201Y
+The management of risks from ionising radiation requires actions that are based on fundamental principles of radiation protection, safety and security.
+The Fundamentals for Protection Against Ionising Radiation (ARPANSA 2014) (RPS F-1) was published as part of ARPANSA's Radiation Protection Series (RPS) to provide an understanding of the effects of ionising radiation and associated risks for the health of humans and of the environment.
+RPS F-1 is the top tier document in the Australian national framework to manage risks from ionising radiation and explains how radiation protection, safety and security can work individually and collectively to manage such risks.

+The use of ionising radiation in medical diagnosis and treatment continues to grow rapidly in Australia and worldwide.
+The exposure of a patient to radiation requires that the procedure be justified and optimised so that the radiation dose delivered to the patient is not greater than the dose necessary to achieve the clinical objective of the exposure.
+In the case of a diagnostic procedure, the radiation dose should be the minimum required to provide the diagnostic information.
+In therapy, the prescribed radiation dose should be delivered to the target tissue whilst minimising exposure of non-target tissue.
+Radiation protection of the patient, occupationally exposed staff and the general public are key requirements in the optimal use of ionising radiation in medicine.
+A particular concern is the protection of pregnant, or potentially pregnant, women and of children.

+This Code for Radiation Protection in Medical Exposure (2019) (RPS C-5) sets out the requirements in Australia for the protection of patients, their carers and comforters, and volunteers in biomedical research projects, in relation to their exposure to ionising radiation.
+The Radiation Health Committee (RHC) has developed this Code in light of the previous Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (ARPANSA 2008a) (RPS 14) but having regard to the requirements relating to medical exposure described in the International Atomic Energy Agency's (IAEA) Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, General Safety Requirements (GSR) Part 3 (IAEA 2014).

+This Code must, as relevant, be used in conjunction with the Code for Radiation Protection in Planned Exposure Situations (ARPANSA 2016) (RPS C-1), which sets out the requirements in Australia for the protection of occupationally exposed persons, the public, and the environment, in planned exposure situations.
+This publication, together with RPS C-1, supersedes the Code of Practice for Radiation Protection in the Medical Applications of Ionizing Radiation (ARPANSA 2008a) (RPS 14).

+At the time of publication of this document, it is intended that revised Safety Guides providing information on best practice for radiation protection in radiotherapy, diagnostic and interventional radiology, and nuclear medicine will be developed.
+In the interim, the Safety Guides produced for use with RPS 14 (RPS 14.1 (ARPANSA 2008b), RPS 14.2 (ARPANSA 2008c) and RPS 14.3 (ARPANSA 2008d)) can continue to be used to assist in the implementation of RPS C-5.

+Carl-Magnus Larsson CEO of ARPANSA

+19 July 2019

+(This page intentionally left blank)